ronna-s/go-ood/README.md

 We already have a type Minion in package `pkg/pnpdev` with some implementations for a player.
 1. We will extract the methods `Alive`, `ApplyXPDiff`, `ApplyHealthDiff`, `Health` and `XP` to a common type `Character`.
 2. We will embed `Character` inside `Minion`.
-3. Create new types `Gopher` and `Rubyist` that implement the `pnp.Player` interface, use the failing tests to do this purposefully, see how to run the tests below:
+3. Create new types `Gopher` and `Rubyist` that implement the `pnp.Player` interface, use the failing tests to do this purposefully, see how to run the tests below.
 4. Add `NewGopher()` and `NewRubyist()` in cmd/pnp/pnp.go to our list of players.
 5. Run the game.
-6. We will notice that the Gopher and the Rubyist's names are not properly serialized...
+6. We notice that the Gopher and the Rubyist's names are not properly serialized...
+We will fix that in a moment.

 To test our players:
 ```bash